-- 1. the use of systematic analysis of student examinations and research papers from courses; - 2. periodic uses of surveys of students or alumni from the program; - 3. the use of comprehensive examinations for students and an analysis of their performance; - 4. to the extent possible, baseline data from other comparable programs in the university will be compared to data based on students in the program; - 5. program faculty will meet regularly to assess courses and student performance; - 6. program faculty will review all theses and area papers written in a given assessment period and evaluate related student performance.
+- 1. systematic analysis of student examinations and research papers from courses; - 2. surveys of students or alumni from the program; - 3. baseline data from other comparable programs in the university will be compared to data based on students in the program; - 4. regular meetings among program faculty to assess courses and student performance; - 5. periodic review of all theses and area papers written in a given assessment period and evaluation of related student performance.